ajramos/cloud-certs/gcp-pcne-cert.md

 ### Encryption by flavour
 - Dedicated Interconnect: between Google's peering edge router and an on-premises router.
 - Partner Interconnect: between Google's peering edge router and the service provider's peering edge router.
-- Cross Cloud Interconnect: between Google’s peering edge router and router run by remote cloud.
+- Cross Cloud Interconnect: between Google's peering edge router and router run by remote cloud.

 MACsec for Cloud Interconnect doesn't provide encryption in transit within Google.
 For stronger security, we recommend that you use MACsec with other network security protocols, such as IP Security (IPsec) and Transport Layer Security (TLS).